Indonesia Stock Exchange

+In September 2023, Indonesia's Former President, Joko Widodo (2014-2024), inaugurated the Indonesia Carbon Exchange (IDXCarbon), developed and managed by the Indonesia Stock Exchange (IDX).
+This initiative aims to support Indonesia's Nationally Determined Contribution (NDC) targets and address the growing need for carbon trading in the country.

+IDXCarbon is Indonesia's first official carbon exchange, registered with and supervised by the Financial Services Authority.
+Currently, the exchange facilitates trading in PTBAE-PU (allowances) and SPE-GRK (carbon offsets).
+As of January 2025, IDXCarbon has listed four projects under SPE-GRK, with a trading volume exceeding 1 billion tCO2e and a trading value of 55 trillion IDR.

 The current location of the Indonesian Stock Exchange is located in the IDX building in the Sudirman Central Business District, South Jakarta, close to Pacific Place Jakarta.

 History

 Colonial Era

 Historically, the capital market has existed long before Indonesia's independence.
-Since the new era of Dutch East Indies government they began to build plantations on a large scale in the Dutch East Indies.
-Sources of funds in building the plantation were obtained from the Dutch and other Europeans.
+Since the new era of the Dutch East Indies, the government began building plantations on a large scale in the Dutch East Indies.
+Sources of funds for building the plantation were obtained from the Dutch and other Europeans.
 Stock transactions in securities trading were first recorded in 1892, which was carried out by the Plantation Company in Batavia, namely Cultuur Maatschappij Goalpara, it was written that the company sold 400 shares at a price of 500 guilders per share outstanding.
 Four years later, Het Centrum also released a prospectus for the sale of shares with a value of up to 105 thousand guilders with a price per share of 100 guilders.